Saint Neot (monk): Stained-glass window depicting the miracles

 Along the bottom of the window runs the following inscription (in Latin): At the cost of the young men of this parish of St. Neot, who erected this window, A.D.
 1528.

 Eastern Orthodox Church

 Neot is venerated in the Orthodox church.
-His saint's day in that church is there is 31 July in the Julian calendar, which is 13 August according in the Gregorian calendar.
+His saint's day in that church is 31 July in the Julian calendar, which is 13 August according to the Gregorian calendar.

 Relics

 There are no physical remains known of St Neot.
 He is remembered by the name of the large town of St Neots in Cambridgeshire and the village of St Neot in Cornwall.
 St Winwaloe's Church, Poundstock, Cornwall, was dedicated to him from medieval times until 1970, when it reverted to its original dedication to Saint Winwaloe.